-'''

-@layout_pageheight - @sw_layout_height_header - @sw_layout_margin 2

-'''

-8. We will also create a grid containing the coordinates of the main canvas map extent.
-Go to Item Properties again and choose the Grids section.
-Insert a grid by clicking the button.
+@layout_pageheight - @sw_layout_height_header - @sw_layout_margin 2 again and choose the Grids section.
+Insert a grid by clicking the P button.
 Click on Modify grid ... and set the Interval for X, Y and Offset according to the map scale you chose in the QGIS main canvas.
 The Grid type Cross is very well suited for our purposes.